To Keep Teens Safe Online, They Need To Learn To Manage Risk

 Developmental psychology says the Holy Grail of parenting teens is striking a balance between parental supervision and teen autonomy, and that teens learn coping skills when parents are actively engaged yet mindful of teens' need for independence.

-That general theory is supported by the American Academy of Pediatrics, which issues an online tool this past October to help families develop a media plan to create goals and rules around media use.
+That general theory is supported by the American Academy of Pediatrics, which issued an online tool this past October to help families develop a media plan to create goals and rules around media use.

 Jenny Radesky, a developmental pediatrician at the University of Michigan's C.S.
 Mott Children's Hospital and lead author of the AAP's policy statement on media use for young children told Shots last fall that a printout of a plan is not going to solve every family's problems about how much screen time kids should get or whether devices should be banned from the bathroom.
-But it will help parents lay out values in advance, rather than reacting to the latest new online challenge.
+But it will help families lay out values in advance, rather than reacting to the latest new online challenge.

+Dr. Yolanda Reid Chassiakos, a clinical assistant professor of pediatrics at the David Geffen School of Medicine, UCLA, says the AAP doesn't want to paint all digital media as bad.
+In fact the opportunities for teens to find a supportive community and be exposed to new ideas are some of the positives.
+But parents must be actively involved in discussions with teens about their values.

+"They [parents] also must model good online behavior themselves," Chassiakos says, like participating in "media-free meals," making time for exercise, and putting the device away before bed.

-For their assessment, the Penn State researchers developed a framework they call Teen Online Safety Strategies.
+For their assessment of the teen mobile safety apps, the Penn State researchers developed a framework they call Teen Online Safety Strategies.
 TOSS weighs parents' desire to monitor, restrict and mediate teen activities with teens' need to learn self-awareness, impulse control and how to cope with risk.

 Of the apps they looked at, 49 percent had interactive interfaces only for parents, and 49 percent had interfaces for both parents and teens, although the teens' interfaces were "extremely limited," the study says.